 As a researcher, Dr. Montgomery has focused on state and local economic growth, wage and pension determination, savings behavior, productivity and economic dynamics, social insurance programs, and unions.
 In 2022, he contributed a chapter in the Oxford Press publication “Work and the Social Safety Net: Labor Activation in Europe and the United States” on lessons for labor policy in the aftermath of the Great Recession.
 For more than two decades, he has been a research associate at the National Bureau of Economic Research, and since 2006, he has been a fellow of Stanford University’s Center for the Study of Poverty and Inequality.

-Since 2011, he has served on the Comptroller General’s Educators Advisory Committee in Washington's General Accountability Office.
-He serves on the board of directors of the Center for Law and Social Policy.
+Dr. Montgomery has served as an advisor to the Federal Reserve Bank of Cleveland, the National Science Foundation and on the Comptroller General’s Educators Advisory Committee for the General Accountability Office.
+He serves on the board of directors of the Center for Law and Social Policy, First National Bank of Michigan and Southwest Michigan First.
 He also serves on the Committee on Economic Statistics for the American Economic Association.

-Montgomery and his wife, Kari, a Michigan native, have three grown children—Lindsay, Elizabeth and Edward.
+Dr. Montgomery and his wife, Kari, a Michigan native, have three grown children—Lindsay, Elizabeth and Edward.